casejs/docs/connect.md

 Use the **Manifest JS SDK** to fetch and manipulate your data from your JS client.

-The SDK can be integrated in any frontend stack app like React, Vue, Angular....
+The SDK can be integrated into any frontend stack app like React, Vue, Angular....

 ## Install